-For each match, the data provides the starting eleven and the positions of those players.
-Albeit there can be finer positional assignment, we restrict ourselves to the primary four positions -- goalkeeper, defender, midfielder, forward.
-While this is forced by the limited information in the dataset, we emphasize that the proposed optimization strategy can be easily extended for more detailed positional assignments as well.
-Next, considering that our main focus is on identifying player efficiency with respect to the possible outcome of the game, we next describe the skill variables (attributes) for all the players.
-This information, also available in ESD, are originally obtained from EA Sports FIFA games (link: \url{https://sofifa.com/}).
-Every player is assessed in 33 different aspects, and based on their real-life performances in various matches, these 33 attributes are computed and dynamically updated in a scale of 1 to 99.
-For the purpose of this paper, we categorize the attributes into four groups, as presented below.
+For each match, the data provides the starting eleven and their positions.
+Albeit there can be finer positional assignment, we restrict to the primary four roles -- goalkeeper, defender, midfielder, forward.
+While this is forced by the limited information in the dataset, we emphasise that the proposed optimisation strategy can be easily extended for more detailed positional assignments too.
+Next, considering that our main focus is on identifying player efficiency with respect to the outcome of the game, we describe the skill variables (attributes) for all the players.
+Every player is assessed in 33 different aspects, and based on their real-life performances in various matches, these attributes are computed and dynamically updated in a scale of 1 to 99.
+We categorise the attributes into four groups, as presented below.